Office Reader

 • No external resources: The plugin never loads scripts, styles, or assets from the internet.
 All rendering logic runs locally.

-• Read-only access: The plugin never modifies, overwrites, or writes back to the original Word document.
+• Read-only access: The plugin never modifies, overwrites, or writes back to the original Office file.
 It uses Obsidian's binary vault API for rendering and text extraction only.

 • No dynamic script injection: The plugin creates only structural DOM elements (div, span, button, input) for document rendering.
 No <script> elements are created or injected at any point.

-• Sandboxed rendering: Word content is rendered into isolated DOM containers with no execution context.
-All content comes from trusted local .docx files in your vault.
+• Sandboxed rendering: Office content is rendered into structural DOM containers with no script execution context.

 • Desktop-only: The plugin requires desktop Obsidian because it uses Electron APIs for image clipboard operations and file dialogs.
 This is declared in manifest.json as isDesktopOnly: true.